What does daily value mean for a car insurance?

-Immediately after buying a new car, you already lose a lot of money on the value of the car.
-For example, a new car is worth € 25,000.
-As soon as the car is registered in your name, the car is second hand.
-The value may then have dropped to €22,500.
-You do not buy a car as an investment, but the value of the car can make a big difference when settling a claim.
+Immediately after buying a new car, you are already making a significant reduction in its value.
+For example, a new car is worth €25,000.
+As soon as the car is in your name, the car is second-hand.
+The value may have already dropped to €22,500.
+You don't buy a car as an investment, but the value of the car can make a big difference when settling a claim.

 Is the daily value important in case of damage?